A tasty and healthy meatless recipe for the whole family!

 - Combine all the ingredients for the crepes and mix well.

-- Let stand for 15 minutes, and if mixture is too thick add a tablespoon more milk.
+Let the mixture rest for 15 minutes, and if mixture is too thick add a tablespoon more milk.

-- Over medium/high heat, heat a lightly oiled skillet and pour just enough mixture to coat the bottom.
+Heat a lightly oiled skillet over medium/high heat, and pour just enough mixture to coat the bottom.

 - In the same pan over high heat cook the mushrooms with the remaining olive oil and the thyme until browned.